akmalsoliev/dotfiles/config/nvim/README.md

 preferences and workflow.
 Below is a brief overview of key features and how to set it up.

-This config is heavily influenced by [kickstart](https://github.com/nvim-lua/kickstart.nvim.git), however, since its inception has been heavily modified and fits the current Neovim 0.11+.
+This config is heavily influenced by [kickstart](https://github.com/nvim-lua/kickstart.nvim.git)

-**NOTE:** This config requires Neovim 0.11+

 ## Features